 The Board of Aldermen's second option is to accept the alternative design proposed by NCDOT.
-A cross-section of this design is shown in Attachment H. Please note that NCDOT's alternative would be funded with state Moving Ahead funds rather than from the Transportation Improvement
+A cross-section of this design is shown in Attachment H. This alternative would be funded with state Moving Ahead funds rather than from the Transportation Improvement Program.

-Program.
 If this option is chosen, the four-lane median divided project would need to be removed from the Transportation Improvement Program so that the alternative design could move forward.